Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Introduction

-Using a simple model for statistical and systematic uncertainties, the {\it WFIRST} Science Definition Team (SDT) outlined a baseline 6-year mission, including a two-year SN survey, corresponding to 6-months of ``on-sky" time \citep{Spergel15}.
-The focus of our paper is to deepen the discussion on this survey, and progress towards a more optimised {\it WFIRST} SN strategy.
-Based on a state-of-the-art analysis we investigate the impact of systematic uncertainties on the dark energy FoM.
+Using a simple model for statistical and systematic uncertainties, the {\it WFIRST} Science Definition Team (SDT) outlined a baseline 6-year mission, including a 2-year SN survey, corresponding to 6 months of ``on-sky" time \citep{Spergel15}. {\red A key SDT assumption is that systematic uncertainties can be characterized in discrete, {\red independent} redshift bins ($\Delta z = 0.1$). {\red For many systematics, however this is an oversimplification, and correlations are found across much broader redshift ranges (e.g., calibration and SN color).} The focus of our paper is to expand the discussion of survey strategies, progress toward a more optimized {\it WFIRST} SN strategy, and include systematic uncertainties with state-of-the-art analysis tools.
+Using a covariance matrix approach to systematics, we account for correlations among all redshifts.}

-A greater understanding of systematic uncertainties and their effects is obtained by accurately simulating the survey with sophisticated analysis software such as the SuperNova ANAlysis \citep[SNANA;][]{Kessler09:SNANA} package.
-SNANA is built to create highly accurate simulations of SN surveys, and model the impact of systematic uncertainties.
-It has been used in several cosmology analyses \citep{Sako14, Rodney14, Rest14, Betoule14} to perform light-curve fitting and predict bias corrections for a variety of surveys including low-$z$, SDSS, PS1, SNLS, and {\it HST}.
+A greater understanding of systematic uncertainties and {\red their impact on cosmological constraints} is obtained by accurately simulating the survey with sophisticated analysis software {\red called} the SuperNova ANAlysis \citep[SNANA;][]{Kessler09:SNANA} package. \SNANA\ is designed to generate highly realistic simulations of SN surveys, and to model the impact of systematic uncertainties. {\red The best SN~Ia cosmology constraints \citep{Scolnic17, Rodney14, Rest14, Betoule14} are from analyses where \SNANA\ has been used} to perform light-curve fitting and predict bias corrections for a variety of surveys including those at low redshift, SDSS, PS1, SNLS, and {\it HST}.
 It is routinely updated with the most current techniques for simulations and analysis.
-Using SNANA in addition to several other open-source tools, we have designed and evaluated various {\it WFIRST} SN survey strategies, creating detailed simulations and conducting a thorough investigation of uncertainties.
-Our simulations are the first of their kind for the {\it WFIRST} mission and allow us to predict and compare the potential scientific impact of each strategy.
+Using \SNANA\ in addition to several other open-source tools, we have designed and evaluated various {\it WFIRST} SN survey strategies, {\red created detailed simulations, and conducted a thorough investigation of uncertainties}.
+Our simulations are the first of their kind for the {\it WFIRST} mission, and they allow us to predict and compare the potential scientific impact of each strategy.
 Furthermore, our work acts as a reference for future simulations and provides a guide for the ongoing planning of the {\it WFIRST} mission.